refraction-ray/iastu-hpc2-manual/users/softwares/python.md

 ## Pip

 We don't recommand to use pip in the bare enviroment. instead, you should use conda to manage your python workflow as below.
+When using pip, always check by `which pip`, make sure the pip is provided by some conda env (`/home/<user>/.conda/envs/<env-name>/bin/pip`) instead of local pip `/opt/intel/intelpython3/bin/pip` or `/usr/bin/pip`.

 ## Conda